fkromer/eswp3/design_patterns/singleton_pattern.rst

 Ensures that only one instance of a class may be created.

+:Implementation example: Python - Basic "class" singleton (Zlobin 2013, section "A classic singleton").

-:Implementation example: Python - Abstract but running example of a singleton.
-(Zlobin 2013, chapter "A classic singleton")
+:Implementation example: Python - Pythonic "modul instead of class" singleton (Zlobin 2013, section "A module-level singleton").

+:Implementation example: Python - Webcrawler which scans for website-local hyperlinks, follows the links and downloads the pictures on it (Zlobin 2013, section "Chapter 2.
+Creating Only One Object with teh Singleton Pattern", subsection "Implementation in Python" / Kindle pos.
+417)

 Borg singleton
 --------------